-See Sections 2.6.1 - 2.6.3 of [GEN-Encode] for details on additional field discussion for each action.
+See Sections 2.6.1 - 2.6.3 of [RFC7579] for details on additional field discussion for each action.

-4.3.
+4.4.
 Signal processing capability restrictions

-Path computation for WSON include the check of signal processing capabilities, those capability MAY be provided by the IGP, however this is not a MUST.
+Path computation for WSON includes the check of signal processing capabilities, those capability MAY be provided by the IGP.
 Moreover, a PCC should be able to indicate additional restrictions for those signal compatibility, either on the endpoint or any given link.